 The lawyers and staff at Cooper & Company watched as the firefighters tackled the fire.
 Our offices and building were shutdown with no access to files, phones, computers, or schedules.
 We started an action plan to contact our clients, reshuffle appointments, complete real estate transactions and make sure that our clients’ needs were still taken care of.
 I am proud of our staff and lawyers.
 You can’t imagine the stress of your workplace being locked down and unavailable.
 However our lawyers and staff rallied and focused on what was important …. our clients!

 The firm set up temporary offices in a local hotel while they assessed the situation and implemented contingency plans.
 For the first two weeks the Nomad Hotel was Cooper & Company’s home, and the law firm’s phone line to the outside world was one cell phone.

 Within two weeks Cooper & Company had rented a new location, painted it, rented office furniture, moved their servers, rented copiers, replaced office equipment and had a phone system set up.
 As Kim Wolff points out, “There is a true irony here because the temporary space we moved into was the Wolff Taitinger office that was expropriated by the RMWB and then left vacant when Ryan and I became partners of Cooper & Company.
 This was to be the firm’s temporary home while we waited for the restoration work at our offices at Graystone Place to be completed.”
 Ryan Taitinger adds “the staff at the RMWB were really great.
 We had a short time frame to get set up and they worked with us and made it happen”.

-The firm currently has three lawyers and two articling student providing a wide range of legal services from civil litigation, family law, wills and estates and real estate, to name a few.
+The firm currently has four lawyers providing a wide range of legal services from civil litigation, family law, wills and estates and real estate, to name a few.

 What we have is a firm with deep roots, philosophy, and a connection to the community.
 We want the lawyers with our firm to be involved in the community. – Terrence A Cooper Q.C.